To detect and monitor a mineral deficiency or excess; sometimes to evaluate your nutritional status

 One or more tests may be ordered periodically to monitor the status of a person with an underlying condition that causes malabsorption or the excess buildup of a trace mineral.

 What does the test result mean?

 Trace mineral test results must, however, be interpreted with a degree of caution.
 Certain treatments for excess minerals can actually increase mineral concentrations in blood and urine samples temporarily.
-Some minerals, such as copper and zinc, may be increased temporarily by infection, inflammation, pregnancy, or various diseases and conditions.
-The health care practitioner will interpret findings in conjunction with the person's symptoms and clinical history.
+Some minerals, such as copper and zinc, may be increased temporarily due to infection, inflammation, or pregnancy, for example.
+The healthcare practitioner will interpret findings in conjunction with the person's symptoms and clinical history.